-If you need help with event set-up such as tables and chairs or floor coverings placed in the gym, please make sure this request is in your Event form.
-It is recommended that you see someone in the Office of Student Activities to ensure that a work request has be made to Facilities Services.
+- If your organization is interested in reserving the ASEC Ballroom or Waterfront Pavilion for an event, consider the reservation prices, and contact a full-time staff member in the Student Activities office to reserve any of those spaces. - If you need help with event set-up such as tables and chairs or floor coverings placed in the gym, please make sure this request is in your Event Request Form.
+It is recommended that you see Malarie or Derrick in the Office of Student Activities to ensure that a work request has been made to Facilities Services.
 Last minute requests to Facilities Services may incur a fee.